 A well-rounded commercial litigator, John has deep experience managing attorneys conducting case-specific discovery, defending witnesses, handling evidentiary and coordination hearings, negotiating with opponents, and deposing and defending expert witnesses.
 He has litigated constitutional and preemption issues, dealt with regulatory agencies and their regulations, and represented clients in appellate proceedings before state and federal appellate courts, including the U.S. Supreme Court.

 Before joining Cozen O’Connor, John was a partner at Dechert LLP, and he started his career at Sullivan & Cromwell.
-For John's considerable success, he has been recognized by Benchmark Litigation as a “future star” in their 2009 and 2010 editions and an “innovative lawyer” by the Financial Times in 2011.
+For John's considerable success, he has been recognized by Benchmark Litigation as a “future star,” an “innovative lawyer” by the Financial Times, and as a New York Super Lawyer in Business Litigation.

 John is a frequent author and speaker at legal conferences, and he is often asked to comment on current litigation in the legal media.